 I'm what I consider a "life reboot."

-If you knew me 20 years ago, and you still know me, then you know the person I am today is not the person you knew then.
+If you knew me 20 years ago and still know me, you know the person I am today is not the person you knew then.
 Thankfully.

-Yes, there were a lot of dark times and those times helped me cross into some very dark places, but each step I took in darkness was a step I chose to take.
-It wasn’t forced on me.
-It’s important to recognize that.
+Yes, there were many dark times and those times helped me cross into some very dark places, but each step I took in darkness was a step I chose to take.
+It wasn't forced on me.
+It's important to recognize that.

-But just as each step in darkness that I took was my choice, so was the choice to exit that darkness.
-It isn’t an easy thing to do but the worth is beyond measure.
+But just as each step in the darkness that I took was my choice, so was the choice to exit that darkness.
+It isn't an easy thing to do, but the worth is beyond measure.

-Just like everyone else on this planet I have bad days.
-There are things I don’t understand.
-There are things I understand that I wish I didn’t.
+Just like everyone else on this planet, I have bad days.
+There are things I don't understand.
+There are things I know that I wish I didn't.
 I have regrets.
 I have scars, both physical and emotional.

-Now I do my best to live my life in service of others.
-If the last thing I think of caring about is myself then I consider that a good day.
+Now I do my best to live my life in the service of others.
+If the last thing I think of caring about is myself, then I consider that a good day.

-Also, if you couldn’t tell by now, I believe in God and Jesus Christ fully, faithfully and thankfully.
-Many will say this is “the road most traveled” and therefore the easiest.
-If that is the case for you I would challenge you to take an honest look at the “road” you’re on because faith isn’t easy.
+Also, if you couldn't tell by now, I believe and have faith..
+Many will say this is "the road most traveled" and therefore the easiest.
+If that is the case for you, I would challenge you to take an honest look at the "road" you're on because faith isn't easy.

-But like life, it isn’t supposed to be.
-I wouldn’t want it to be.
+But like life, it isn't supposed to be easy.
+I wouldn't want it to be.

-To answer your current question, yes, I know I’m beginning to ramble on (great song by the way).
-So, I’ll do the express round now to give highlights of anything else I can think of.
+Yes, I know I'm beginning to ramble on (great song, by the way) to answer your current question.
+So, I'll do the express round now to highlight anything else I can think of.

 I've been blessed to have traveled the world in various capacities.

-I’ve cheated death (thank you, God, cause I wouldn’t have been able to without you) several times so figure there is a reason I’m still here.
-I’m doing my best to make my life worthwhile as I try to figure out that reason.
+I've cheated death (thank you, God, cause I wouldn't have been able to without you) several times, so I figure there is a reason I'm still here.
+I'm doing my best to make my life worthwhile as I try to figure out that reason.

 I've surfed and gloriously fell off my surfboard in some of the most beautiful waters this world has to offer.

-I’ve loved in ways that many have only dreamt of.
-The kind of love that starts and end wars, that inspires art and much more.
+I've loved in ways that many have only dreamt of.
+The kind of love that starts and ends wars, inspires art, and much more.

-I’ve lost that love and felt the pain of that loss.
-While I know she’s with our Father now it still isn’t a pain I would wish on anyone.
+I've lost that love and felt the pain of that loss.
+While I know they're looking down on me now, it still isn't a pain I would wish on anyone.